Interstitial keratitis is inflammation of the tissue of the cornea, the clear window on the front of the eye. This condition can lead to vision loss.

 The underlying disease must be treated.
 Treating the cornea with corticosteroid drops may minimize scarring and help keep the cornea clear.

-Once the active inflammation has passed, the cornea is left severely scarred and with abnormal blood vessels.
+Once the active inflammation has passed, the cornea may be left severely scarred and with abnormal blood vessels.
 The only way to restore vision at this stage is with a cornea transplant.

 Pedram Hamrah is an Ophthalmologist in Boston, Massachusetts.
-Hamrah has been practicing medicine for over 24 years and is rated as an Elite expert by MediFind in the treatment of Interstitial Keratitis.
-He is also highly rated in 14 other conditions, according to our data.
-His top areas of expertise are Interstitial Keratitis, Dry Eye Syndrome, Blepharitis, Hereditary Keratitis, and Corneal Transplant.
-He is licensed to treat patients in Massachusetts.
-Hamrah is currently accepting new patients.
+Dr. Hamrah and is rated as an Elite provider by MediFind in the treatment of Interstitial Keratitis.
+His top areas of expertise are Interstitial Keratitis, Neurotrophic Keratitis, Dry Eye Syndrome, Blepharitis, and Corneal Transplant.
+Dr. Hamrah is currently accepting new patients.

 Diagnosing and treating interstitial keratitis and its cause early can preserve the clear cornea and good vision.